-Game Breaker: Its spell mechanics are similar to a Wizard (a Game Breaker in its own right), and it has access to every divine spell (Clerics and Druids manage to be incredibly powerful with more limited spell lists).
+- Game-Breaker: Its spell mechanics are similar to a Wizard (a Game-Breaker in its own right), and it has access to every divine spell (Clerics and Druids manage to be incredibly powerful with more limited spell lists).
 And the class has some useful abilities on the side.
 Every bit as potent as its fellow full casters.
-Not to mention, you can take Mystic Theurge (advances casting in two spellcasting classes) with both class's spellcasting tied to Intelligence, the most useful mental ability score.
+Not to mention, you can take Mystic Theurge (advances casting in two spellcasting classes) with both classes' spellcasting tied to Intelligence, the most useful mental ability score.

-Tier-Induced Scrappy: While it is a Rogue with psychic powers, the Psychic Rogue is considered better due to not having class features that rely on Psionic Focus.
+- Tier-Induced Scrappy: While it is a Rogue with psychic powers, the Psychic Rogue is considered better due to not having their sneak attack rely on psionic focus.
 This class is still pretty good, but most people will point you towards the Psychic Rogue.

 Psion / Psionicist

-Base Breaker: By virtue of being a Tome of Battle class.
+- Base-Breaking Character: As a martial adept.
 It's also the most overtly pseudomagical of the three, so haters who know what they're talking about hate the Swordsage the most.

-Game Breaker/The Scrappy: Was intended to break the game according to the Game Breaker page definition and it can at level 19, instead it breaks the game by being poorly designed.
+- Game-Breaker: This was the intention according to the Game-Breaker page definition and it can at level 20, but instead it breaks the game by being poorly designed.
 This would be considered a Tier-Induced Scrappy except it literally is the only class not to be rated on the tier system for 3.X due to the simple fact that its completely incompatible with the rest of D&D. For starters, as it gains levels, it becomes much harder to use its core mechanics.
-Only by min-maxing to the extreme can it be viable, and the turnaround point is level 19, at which point it can contribute to combat.
+Only by min-maxing to the extreme can it be viable, and the turnaround point is level 20, at which point it can contribute to combat.

-Author's Saving Throw: Some believe the Hellfire Warlock prestige class was one of these; nearly all warlocks can qualify by its level, and the hellfire bonus puts to bed the most common criticism of a warlock - 9d6 damage at 20th level is piddley, but 15d6 in exchange for a tiny bit of Con damage can still pack a whallop.
+- Author's Saving Throw: Some believe the Hellfire Warlock prestige class was one of these; nearly all warlocks can qualify by its level, and the hellfire bonus puts to bed the most common criticism of a warlock 9d6 damage at 20th level is piddley, but 15d6 in exchange for a tiny bit of Con damage can still pack a wallop.

 4th Edition Classes